“Bialosky, with her delicate touch and clear eye for human frailty, is an author of talent.” —Los Angeles Times

 Bialosky has received a number of awards, including the Elliot Coleman Award in Poetry.
 Her poems and essays appear in The New Yorker, O Magazine, Paris Review, The Nation, The New Republic, Kenyon Review, American Poetry Review among other publications.
 Bialosky studied for her undergraduate degree at Ohio University and received a Master of Arts degree from the Writing Seminars at The Johns Hopkins University and a Master of Fine Arts degree from University of Iowa Writer’s Workshop.

 Jill Bialosky’s most recent memoir Poetry Will Save Your Life was published in 2017.
-She is the author of the New York Times Bestselling memoir, History of a Suicide: My Sister’s Unfinished Life, as well as four collections of poetry: The Players, Intruder, Subterranean, The End of Desire, and The Players.
+She is the author of the New York Times Bestselling memoir, History of a Suicide: My Sister’s Unfinished Life, as well as four collections of poetry: The Players, Intruder, Subterranean, and The End of Desire.
 Bialosky is also the author of the novels House Under Snow and The Life Room, and she is co-editor, with Helen Schulman, of the anthology Wanting A Child.
 Her poems and essays appear in The New Yorker, O Magazine, Paris Review, The Nation, The New Republic, Kenyon Review, and American Poetry Review, among other publications.